Execute a free Indiana warrant search to help determine if law enforcement is looking for you or someone you know.

 As a member of the public, you have the right to access warrants issued in Indiana due to the Access to Public Records Act (APRA).1 The state has the power to exempt some records from this law, and it is not obligated to provide information for free or online.

-A Look at Conducting Indiana Warrant Searches
+An Overview of Conducting Indiana Warrant Searches

 In order for you or someone else to find outstanding warrants in Indiana, you’ll need a few important pieces of information.